daviduhlir/ai-assistant-chat/README.md

 ## How It Works

-1. **Initialization**: Create an instance of `Assistant` with an AI provider, system instructions, and options (`chat` or `thread` mode).
+1. **Initialization**: Create an instance of `Assistant` or `OpenAIAssistant` with an AI provider and system instructions.
 2. **Register Methods**: Use the `@Assistant.Callable` decorator to register methods that the assistant can invoke.
 3. **Send Prompts**: Use the `prompt` method to send user input to the assistant and process its response.
 4. **AI Provider Integration**:
    - The `AIProvider` interface allows integration with different AI providers.
-   - The `OpenAIProvider` is a specific implementation for OpenAI.
+   - The `OpenAIChatProvider` is a specific implementation for OpenAI.

----

-## Custom Base Prompt

-You can customize the base prompt used by the assistant by calling the `setBasePrompt` method.
-This allows you to define how the assistant interprets its role and interacts with the user or system.

 ---